biopython/biopython.github.io/wiki/Biopython.md

 ### Download Current Release

-The latest release is Biopython 1.49 beta, released on 7 November 2008.
+The latest release is Biopython 1.49, released on 21 November 2008.
 Get it from our [Download](Download "wikilink") page.

 See the [News page](News "wikilink") as well.